-The module was tested and found conformant to the Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC) requirements specified by Title 47 of the Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).
+The modules were tested and found conformant to the Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC) requirements specified by Title 47 of the Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).

-Alcatel-Lucent VPN Firewall Brick 50 is a multi-chip standalone cryptographic module.
-The entire contents of the module, including all hardware, firmware and data are enclosed in a metal case.
-Its case is opaque and does not have any ventilation openings.
-It is sealed using tamper-evident labels in order to prevent the case cover from being removed without signs of tampering.
-All circuits in the module are coated with commercial standard passivation.
+Alcatel-Lucent VPN Firewall Bricks 1200 AC, 1200HS AC, and 1200 HS DC are multi-chip standalone cryptographic modules.
+The entire contents of the modules, including all hardware, firmware and data are enclosed in a metal case.
+There are different cases for each model.
+Each case is opaque with ventilation openings that have obstruction with a substantial foam blocking material.
+Each case is sealed using tamper-evident labels in order to prevent the case cover from being removed without signs of tampering.
+All circuits in the modules are coated with commercial standard passivation.

-It uses tamper-evident labels.
-Labels are placed in different locations, as described in the following sections.
+All Brick models use tamper-evident labels.
+Labels are placed in different locations for different Brick models, as described in the following sections.
 There are tamper-evident labels that Crypto Officers must apply.
-The tamper-evident labels must be installed during Brick installation and configuration according to "Secure Operation" procedures.
+The tamperevident labels must be installed during Brick installation and configuration according to "Secure Operation" procedures.
 Tamper-evident labels that Crypto Officers must apply will be packed with each Brick.